Jim Backus

 James Gilmore Backus (February 25, 1913 – July 3, 1989) was an American actor.
-Among his most famous roles were Thurston Howell III on the 1960s sitcom Gilligan's Island, the father of James Dean's character in Rebel Without a Cause, the voice of the near-sighted cartoon character Mr. Magoo, the rich Hubert Updike III on the radio version of The Alan Young Show, and Joan Davis' character's husband (a domestic court judge) on TV's I Married Joan.
+Among his most famous roles were Thurston Howell III on the 1960s sitcom Gilligan's Island, the father of James Dean's character in Rebel Without a Cause, the voice of the near-sighted cartoon character Mr. Magoo, the rich Hubert Updike III on the radio version of The Alan Young Show, and Joan Davis's character's husband (a domestic court judge) on TV's I Married Joan.
 He also starred in his own show of one season, The Jim Backus Show, also known as Hot Off the Wire.

 An avid golfer, Backus made the 36-hole cut at the 1964 Bing Crosby Pro-Am tournament.
 He was inducted to the Hollywood Walk of Fame in 1960.

 Early life

 Backus was born February 25, 1913, in Cleveland, Ohio, and raised in Bratenahl, Ohio, an East Side suburb of Cleveland located on the Lake Erie shore, surrounded by the city on three sides.
-He was the only son of Russell Gould Backus and Daisy Taylor (née Gilmore) Backus.
+He was the only son of Russell Gould Backus (1880–1954) and Daisy Taylor (née Gilmore) Backus (1889–1959).
 His older sister was Katherine Jane Backus.
 He attended Shaw High School in East Cleveland, Ohio and graduated from University School in Shaker Heights, Ohio.